simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 #### WingBits Details

-- **SkyHex NFT Ownership:** Antennas require a SkyHex NFT for rewards, aligning with an ownership model reminiscent of air rights.
+- **SkyHex NFT Ownership:** Antennas require a SkyHex NFT for full rewards, aligning with an ownership model reminiscent of air rights, while still rewarding, minimally, those without an NFT to promote redundant coverage.

-- **Maximizing Coverage:** Multiple antennas within the same hex maximize coverage, with rewards based on unique data contributions.
+- **Maximizing Coverage:** Multiple antennas within the same hex maximize coverage, with most of the rewards ideally based on unique data contributions.

-- **Limited Supply:** With a maximum supply of 123,486 SkyHex NFTs, exclusivity and scarcity are maintained.
+- **Limited Supply:** With a maximum supply of [current maximum supply], exclusivity and scarcity are maintained.

 - **Reclaiming Inactivity:** Inactive antennas for 30 days face NFT reclamation, exceptions granted for technical issues.